-The Corporate Climate Responsibility Monitor evaluates the transparency and integrity of companies' climate pledges, with the objective to:
+The Corporate Climate Responsibility Monitor evaluates the transparency and integrity of companies' climate strategies, with the objective to:

-- Identify and highlight good practice approaches that can be replicated by others, recognising that companies are experimenting to work out what is constructive and credible practice. - Reveal the transparency and integrity of major companies' climate leadership claims and provide a structured methodology for others to replicate such an evaluation.
-Transparency refers to the extent to which a company publicly discloses the information necessary to fully understand the integrity of that company's approaches towards the various elements of corporate climate responsibility.
+- Identify and highlight good practice approaches that can be replicated by others, recognising that companies are experimenting to work out what is constructive and credible practice. - Reveal the transparency and integrity of major companies' climate strategies and provide a structured methodology that others can use for similar evaluations.
+Transparency refers to the extent to which a company publicly discloses the information necessary to fully understand the integrity of the company's approaches towards the various elements of corporate climate responsibility.
 Integrity, in this context, is a measure of the quality, credibility and comprehensiveness of those approaches. - Identify opportunities for improvement in the corporate climate accountability system, based on the emerging good practices and issues that we observe.

-The guidance and assessment criteria focus on four main areas of corporate climate action: tracking and disclosure of emissions (section 1), setting emission reduction targets (section 2), reducing own emissions (section 3) and taking responsibility for unabated and residual emissions (section 4).
+The guidance and assessment criteria focus on four main areas of corporate climate action: tracking and disclosure of emissions (section 1), setting emission reduction targets (section 2), implementing key sectoral transitions (section 3) and taking responsibility for ongoing emissions and scaling up durable removals (section 4).

-The development of the assessment criteria is guided by the principles for good practice corporate climate responsibility set out in this document.
+The assessment criteria have been developed based on the principles of good practice in corporate climate responsibility outlined in this document.
 We have drawn these guiding principles from a combination of scientific literature review, previous work by the authors, and the identification of existing good practices from company case studies.
 These guiding principles relate to issues where the state of scientific knowledge and debate is rapidly evolving.
 The contents of this document represent the views of the authors, based on our interpretation of existing research and current developments.
-Our assessments of specific companies are based on these perspectives and interpretations, which may not be universally held views, although we note that version 4.0 of the methodology in 2024 is very closely aligned with the converging guidance of other major initiatives including the UN High Level Expert Group on Net Zero Targets and the ISO Net Zero Guidelines on net zero targets (see Table 1).
+Our assessments of specific companies are based on these perspectives and interpretations, which may not be universally held views, although we note that Version 5.0 of the methodology in 2025 is very closely aligned with the converging guidance of other major initiatives including the UN High Level Expert Group on Net Zero Targets and the ISO Net Zero Guidelines on net zero targets (see Table 1).

-\rightarrow See the evaluation of major international companies in the Corporate Climate Responsibility Monitor (April 2024)
+\rightarrow See the evaluation of major international companies in the Corporate Climate Responsibility Monitor (June 2025)